namespacelabs/examples-nsc-build-simple/README.md

 ## Community

-Join us on [Discord](https://community.namespace.so/discord) for questions or feedbacks!
+Join us on [Discord](https://community.namespace.so/discord) for questions or feedback!